- Exfoliating face washes combine cleansing action with gentle exfoliation.

 DIY exfoliating face wash recipe

 This face wash recipe uses jojoba pearls to gently exfoliate the skin.
-Jojoba pearls are tiny, spherical beads consisting of hydrogenated jojoba oil.
+These pearls are tiny, spherical beads consisting of hydrogenated jojoba oil.
 They are not water-soluble, so they won’t break down when combined with the liquid ingredients.
-Unlike plastic microbeads, they are biodegradable and therefore less likely to harm the environment.

 Aloe vera contains aloesin, a molecule that can lighten skin, brightening your face’s overall appearance.